ivpn/ivpn.net/src/content/en/pages/knowledgebase/mp/is-ivpn-compatible-with-appletv.md

 ---
 # Is IVPN compatible with AppleTV?

-No AppleTV app is currently available.
+No AppleTV app is currently unavailable.

 IVPN is a privacy-focused VPN service and access to streaming services is [never guaranteed](/knowledgebase/general/can-i-access-hulu-or-netflix-or-bbc-iplayer-using-ivpn/).